New Aleppo: Etymology

-It was called new Aleppo because it is the latest neighborhood that was built in the city, and its buildings have a lot of differences from those in other neighborhoods.
-The Aleppo name is maybe from Syriac means: "white city" because it has white stones and its buildings were constructed with stones.
+It was called New Aleppo because it is the latest -at the time- neighborhood that was built in the city, and its buildings have a lot of differences from those in other neighborhoods.
+Aleppo's name is maybe from Syriac means: "white city" because it has white stones and its buildings were constructed with stones.

 History

 Construction of the neighborhood began in the 1980s, but it was not a real suburb because the first buildings were outside the city.
 In 2000 the state began building an orderly neighborhood.
-It is now one of the largest neighborhoods in the city, and until nowadays it is expanding such as Menyan "Benyameen" quarter.
+It is now one of the largest neighborhoods in the city, and until nowadays it is expanding such as Menyan "Benyameen" quarter (Menyan was previously a small town that got absorbed by the city).

+2024 capture by HTS

+On 29 November 2024, HTS rebels captured the neighborhood from the Syrian Army.
+And would topple the statue of Bassel al-Assad, the deceased brother of former Syrian president Bashar al-Assad.

 Geography and climate

 The neighborhood is on a plateau in the west of the city at an elevation between 400 and 460 meters.

 It has Mediterranean climate and 80% of precipitation occurs between October and March.

 Subdivisions

 New Aleppo consists of North New Aleppo and the more recently built South New Aleppo.
 Both parts have several quarters.

-Two other neighborhoods that are sometimes considered part of New Aleppo are el-Zahraa neighborhood and el-Furqan neighborhood.
+Two other neighborhoods that are sometimes considered part of New Aleppo are Al-Zahraa neighborhood and Al-Furqan neighborhood.